Ambitious Women: 7 Habits They Have in Common

-Successful women celebrate-and share-their achievements.
+Successful individuals celebrate and share their achievements.
 They are motivated by their triumphs, and they do not let failures determine their self-worth.

 Highly successful women don’t neglect their need for self-care.
 They know time for rest, relaxation, and rejuvenation is imperative to their success.

-While reading a book or taking a nap may be one successful woman's idea of self-care, someone else may choose to spend the day at a spa or start each morning by meditating, practicing yoga, or writing a daily gratitude list.
+While reading a book or taking a nap may be one successful person's idea of self-care, someone else may choose to spend the day at a spa or start each morning by meditating, practicing yoga, or writing a daily gratitude list.
 The possibilities are virtually endless.

 The Drawbacks Of Being A Determined Woman